The Difference Between a Missed Diagnosis and a Misdiagnosis

 For example, a person may go to a doctor because their heart and mind are suddenly and inexplicably racing.
 The doctor, assuming that it’s most likely a panic attack, may opt to do nothing and see if the situation passes.
 If the person in this example is experiencing atrial fibrillation, then the doctor has missed the diagnosis.
 If, on the other hand, the doctor chooses to prescribe anti-anxiety medication to treat a panic disorder, the doctor has misdiagnosed the patient.

-While there are similarities between the two, the end result is the same.
+While there are technical differences between the two, the end result is the same.
 The patient isn’t given necessary treatment at the time that they need it.
-Both misdiagnosis and missed diagnosis can result in a medical condition worsening during the time it takes to correctly diagnose the problem.
+Both misdiagnosis and missed diagnosis can result in a medical condition worsening during the extra time it takes to correctly diagnose the problem.

-When Misdiagnosis or Missed Diagnosis Rises to the Level of Medical Malpractice
+Misdiagnosis or Missed Diagnosis Can Rise to the Level of Medical Malpractice

 Many people mistakenly assume that misdiagnosis or missed diagnosis are normal parts of the healthcare process.
 People don’t believe that doctors are legally responsible for worsening medical conditions or medical costs that result from delayed treatment or incorrect treatment.